IBM/watson-banking-chatbot/README.md

 * Go back to the `Skills` tab.
 * Click on the three dots in the upper right-hand corner of the **watson-banking-chatbot** card and select `View API Details`.
 * Copy the `Skill ID` GUID.
-Use this value as the `Workspace ID` when setting up your run-time environment.
+Use this value when setting up your run-time environment.

   ![view_api_details](doc/source/images/view_api_details.png)